acken/outbox-workshop/README.md

 * If it says queue service not found you are good

 If everything works you should get a greeting in json format in your browser.
 If not write me an issue at https://github.com/acken/outbox-workshop/issues and I'll help you out.

+You'll find more documentation in the wiki at https://github.com/acken/outbox-workshop/wiki